- Sponsor: Arts Midwest and National Endowment for the Arts (NEA)

 - Link: https://www.artsmidwest.org/programs/neabigread/guidelines

-An initiative of the National Endowment for the Arts in partnership with Arts Midwest, NEA Big Read broadens our understanding of our world, our communities, and ourselves through the joy of sharing a good book.
+The National Endowment for the Arts Big Read, a partnership with Arts Midwest, broadens our understanding of our world, our communities, and ourselves through the joy of sharing a good book.
 Showcasing a diverse range of contemporary books that reflect many different voices and perspectives, the NEA Big Read aims to inspire conversation and discovery.

-NEA Big Read annually supports approximately 75 dynamic community reading programs, each designed around a single NEA Big Read selection.
-Organizations selected to participate in NEA Big Read receive a grant, access to online training resources and opportunities, digital resources, and promotional materials designed to support widespread community involvement.
+The NEA Big Read annually supports approximately 75 dynamic community reading programs, each designed around a single NEA Big Read book.
+Selected organizations receive a grant, access to online training resources and opportunities, digital resources, and promotional materials designed to support widespread community involvement.

 An applicant organization must: